 A service area on the new section of the A1(M) motorway, bridging a large gap between services.
 It claims to be the greenest motorway service area in Britain.

-Catering: Burger King, Chow, Costa Coffee, Greggs, KFC, West Cornwall Pasty Co, Costa Express, Krispy Kreme, Costa Drive Thru Shops: M&S Simply Food, WHSmith Main Amenities: Full Hou$e, Go Pod Workpod, Lucky Coin, Showers, Brexit Document Advice Point, HGV Covid-19 Test Centre, Randox Health Covid-19 Test Dropbox Hotel: Days Inn Charging Points: GRIDSERVE Electric Highway 50kW CCS & CHAdeMO & 22kW Type 2 Forecourt: BP, M&S Food to Go, Greggs, Costa Express, Air1 AdBlue, LPG (FloGas)
+Catering: Burger King, Chow, Costa Coffee, Greggs, KFC, Pret A Manger, West Cornwall Pasty Co, Costa Express, f'real Milkshakes, Krispy Kreme, M&S Coffee to Go, Tango Ice Blast, Costa Drive Thru Shops: M&S Simply Food, WHSmith Main Amenities: Full Hou$e, Go Pod Workpod, Lucky Coin, Revolution Self Service Launderette, Showers Hotel: Days Inn Charging Points: GRIDSERVE Electric Highway 50kW CCS & CHAdeMO & 22kW Type 2 Forecourt: BP, Marks and Spencer Food, Greggs, Costa Express, Air1 AdBlue, LPG (FloGas)

 First 2 hours free for all vehicles, after which cars must pay £15 and HGVs, caravans and motorhomes £29.50.
 HGVs can pay £31.50 to include a £10 food voucher.